acyrus/Maven-Toys-Analysis/README.md

 # Data Preparation:
 Given the nature of the information provided, it is beneficial to place it into a MySQL database.
 The data has been separated into multiple tables that can be linked to each other based on identical fields.
-Queries provide for quick and easy manipulation of data and access to database insights.
+Queries provide for quick and easy manipulation of data and access to useful database insights.
 The usage of a database also guarantees a level of data integrity based on the enforced data types within our tables.
 Establishing constraints such as primary and foreign keys also allows us to avoid incorrect values and duplicated data which gives us confidence that the data we are using is accurate.